gabbersepp/dev.to-posts/blog-posts/net-internals/write-net-profiler/write-net-profiler.md

 ![](./assets/event-log-success.jpg)

-## A word about that bunch of methods
+## A word about those many methods
 Don't be worried about those many functions.
-You just have to implement the interface so you need to add those stubs here.
+You just have to implement the interface thus you need to add those stubs here.
 Just ignore all of them that you do not need.

 # Summary
 OK.
 This was a lot of code.
 I will stop here and write another article for this series to keep the single posts very small.
 What have done so far?
 We created a profiler with just a minimum set of functionality.
 You can use this *template* from now on.
-I will also rerfer to it in the following articles.
+I will also refer to it in the following articles.
 And again: Don't think about those ATL things.
 They are completely irrelevant.

 I see you in the next blog post when we are discussing how the profiler works.